daleao/sdv/Professions/README.md

 <font size="2">
 <details>

 Whenever you are outside there is a chance to trigger a **Scavenger Hunt** minigame; find the hidden buried treasure by following the purple HUD arrows, and dig it up (with a hoe) before the time limit to obtain a reward.
 Rewards may start out underwheming, but can be improved dramatically by building up a streak.
-You also gain the ability to hold a mod key (LeftCtrl by default) to highlight all forageable items currently on-screen, for your convenience.
+You also gain the ability to hold a mod key (LeftShift by default) to highlight all forageable items currently on-screen, for your convenience.
 Moreover, you can optionally configure the tracking HUD arrows to not be active all the time, and instead appear only when holding that same mod key.
 </details>
 </font>